schlezes/vue-app-food/README.md

 <img width="1322" height="750" alt="image" src="https://github.com/user-attachments/assets/e4e81a76-a4d0-4e6b-a2c1-692b0f1c0280" />

+Notice that dairy is highlighted in red and the banner above is also highlighte in red.

+On load, this app is ready to produce a result.

+The click event on any food group inside one of the 9 squares will produce either a red banner, grenn banner or orange banner.

+Green means okay.
+Red significes do not combine.
+Orange significes another food group for selection.

+I wanted to show a result with the use of one mouse click.

+In this case, on a fresh start, a mouse click on dariy will produce a redbanner across the word dariy and will also prodeuce a red banner above with an explaination about the click result.

+In this case, the popular position among foood combination experts agree that a dairy product should always be consumed by itself and with nothing else.

+That is why a single click on the dairy returns the app to a non responsive further click event.

+At this point, the only mouse click event is with the start over button.

+I have designed this app to allow for only two clicks on any food selection.

+For example,

+one click on fish will allow for a second click on low fat carbs.
+The result in this case will be a green bannner significaing okay for the food combinations.

+one click on seeds will produce and orange banner on the seeds and will allow for a second click for something else.

 This is the first version of a food combining application using VUE as the design platform.

 At the time of this design, I was a member of the VUE Meetups Group in Los Angeles.